Robert

 <">).
 The crystal structure is therefore distorted.
 With

-demineralisation and subsequent remineralisation, the fluorapatite
+demineralisation and subsequent remineralisation, the

-crystals formed could therefore be slightly disordered.
-This may
+fluorapatite crystals formed could therefore be slightly

-reference.
-Fluoride promotes remineralisation and the fluorapatite
+the fluorapatite reference.
+Fluoride promotes remineralisation

-carbonated hydroxyapatite.
-However, high concentrations of
+the hydroxyapatite and carbonated hydroxyapatite.
+However, high

-formation of the undesirable calcium fluoride phase.
+result in the formation of the undesirable calcium fluoride

 An Ultradex Recalcifying and Whitening Oral Rinse/mouth wash of